Akash007670/CC-OF-JS/Namaste Javascript/README.md

 8. Block is also known as compound statement.
    We group multiple statements in curly braces {} where javascript expects a single statement.

+9. Block scope also follow lexical scope.

+10. Uses of Closures :

+- Module Design Pattern
+- Currying
+- Functions like once
+- Memoize
+- Maintaining state in async world
+- setTimeouts
+- Iterators
+- and many more...